 Joanna Hofman (she/her) is associate director at RAND Europe conducting research in the fields of employment and social policy.
 She specialises in process and impact evaluations drawing on various research designs (from experimental to mixed methods) and approaches (e.g. theory-based, realist evaluations).
 She has led several evaluations of randomised controlled trials funded by the UK Department for Work and Pensions (DWP) and recently led a series of evidence reviews on employment, welfare and pensions for DWP.
 She carried out a review on health and work research funding and on in-work progression (also for DWP), and studies on incentives for parents with young children to work, on binding pay-transparency measures, and on high-quality job creation for the European Parliament.
 She completed several projects on gender equality for the European Institute for Gender Equality.

-Before joining RAND Europe, Hofman worked as a senior evaluation consultant conducting numerous studies of public policies and programmes in the EU.
-Previously, she worked in Poland, where she was responsible for evaluating programmes financed from the European Social Fund.
-She represented Poland at the Local Employment and Economic Development Programme at the OECD and at the Directorate-General for Employment and Social Affairs of the European Commission.
+Before joining RAND Europe, Hofman worked as a senior evaluation consultant with Coffey International Development, conducting studies of public policies and programmes in the EU.
+Earlier, she head of the European Social Fund Evaluation and Monitoring Unit.
+She also represented Poland at the Local Employment and Economic Development Programme at the OECD and at the Directorate-General for Employment, Social Affairs and Inclusion of the European Commission.

-She has carried out several trainings for public sector clients—including the European Institute for Public Administration and Cambridge University—on evaluation approaches, designs and methods.
-She is a member of the Polish Evaluation Society, the Social Research Association, and the European Evaluation Society.
+She has carried out several training courses on evaluation approaches, designs and methods.
+She is a member of the Polish Evaluation Society, Social Research Association, and European Evaluation Society.